gergeljedvin/framework/README.md

 #### Install webdrivers

-Download and put webdrivers to correct place
+Download and put webdrivers to correct place:
 Linux: executable_path is at '/usr/local/bin/

 #### Creating virtual environment for the testing